SUMBA: ACCESSIBLE HIDEAWAY

 Sumba island is located in eastern Indonesia, between Sumbawa to the northwest, Flores to the northeast, and the Indian Ocean and Australia to the south.
 It is part of the flourishing East Nusa Tenggara province (NTT).

 Virtually inaccessible just a few years ago, Sumba is now easily reached from Bali, with a 50-minute regular flight.
 The island’s airport in Tambolaka, newly renovated in 2014, hosts 3 daily flights from the Bali Denpasar International Airport.

 This perfect location in easy reach of Bali and its 5,7 million foreign tourists, combined with pristine beaches, world-famous surf waves, and a perfectly preserved authentic culture positions Sumba among the most promising tourist destinations on the planet.

 ON SUMBA ISLAND

 Hameli Ate lies in one of western Sumba’s most beautiful spots.
-Conveniently situated just 25 minutes from the airport, it offers a perfect location from which to explore the treasures of west Sumba.
+Conveniently situated just 35 minutes from the airport and 10 minutes from Cap Karoso resort (the new game changer in Asia), it offers a perfect location from which to explore the treasures of west Sumba.
 Indeed, its direct surroundings boast both Weekuri Lake and Mandorak beach – the island’s top two nature must-sees.